-The earliest known settlements of the area were constructed by Iron Age Celtic tribes, and later became a centre of trade for the Phoenicians.
-Roman occupation has been confirmed by archaeological finds and it's believed Óbidos is the mysterious settlement of Eburobrittium as described by Pliny the Elder.
+The earliest known settlements of the area were constructed by Iron Age Celtic tribes and later became a centre for trade for the Phoenicians.
+Roman occupation has been confirmed by archaeological finds.
+It is believed Óbidos is the mysterious settlement of Eburobrittium as described by Pliny the Elder.
 Digs have unearthed remains of a forum, baths and other Roman structures date from the 1st century BC to the second half of the 5th century AD.
-Eburobrittium sat at the foot of the hill was abandoned in favour of the more defensible higher ground in the 5th century during the Visigoth period, a tactic the Arabs emulated after their invasion in 713 AD, although details of this period remain hazy.
+Eburobrittium sat at the foot of the hill and later abandoned in favour of more defensible higher ground in the 5th century, during the Visigoth period.
+A tactic the Arabs emulated after their invasion in 713, although details of this period remain hazy.

-The troops of Alphonso Henriques arrived in 1148 and it's believed one of his captains Gonçalo Mendes da Maia, was responsible for the successful storming of the Moorish castle.
-The retaking of Óbidos followed the taking of Santarém, Lisbon and Torres Vedras thus completing the conquest of the Estremadura region.
+The troops of Alphonso Henriques arrived in 1148.
+It is believed his captain, Gonçalo Mendes da Maia, was responsible for the successful storming of the Moorish castle.
+The retaking of Óbidos followed taking Santarém, Lisbon and Torres Vedras, thus completing the conquest of the Estremadura region.

 Porta da Vila is a double-gated portal and the main entrance into the town walls.
 In between the two portals is an ornately painted ceiling that has been restored in recent times.
 This representation of Christ's crown of thorns is as vibrant as ever.
 Here also is the inscription "The Virgin, Our Lady; conceived without original sin" (A Virgem Nossa Senhora foi concebida sem pecado original).
 The Virgin Mary is the patron of the town.
 Her Chapel Nossa Senhora da Piedade is located between the gates has a balcony covered with 18th-century azulejo tiles representing the Passion of Christ.

 Rua Josefa de Óbidos 2, 2510-001 Óbidos, Portugal | 38º 31' 21.3" N | 08º 59' 01.2" W